 We will empower the children to have the wings to fly and become tomorrow's successful citizens.

-Text like this is a link to further information, within this document or elsewhere.
-For explanatory notes, see Appendix A to the policy
+Text in blue that is underlined like this is a link to further information, within this document or elsewhere.

+Key Information - for explanatory notes, see Appendix A